A competition to help schools set up their own educational gardens and take advantage of what nature can teach their students!

 The prize: everything required to bring the garden to life

-The winners will receive two things.
-Firstly, $2,500 in funding to create the garden (or expand an existing garden) and purchase the materials required to maintain it.
-And secondly, a training kit worth $500 to assist in the students' botanical education.
+The winners (6 to 15 schools depending on the edition) will receive two things.
+Firstly, $1000 to $2,500 in funding to create the garden (or expand an existing garden) and purchase the materials required to maintain it.
+And secondly, a training kit worth $200 to $500 to assist in the students' botanical education.

 Children learn faster when they get their hands dirty

 This is the observation made by everyone who's had the chance to get children involved in a gardening project.
 Indeed, the benefits go far beyond a deepened knowledge of the botanical world: children learn to care for nature, and they develop a team spirit and a sense of well-being.